sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

 ## Project Overview

-This project analyzes customer churn data using SQL to identify patterns behind customer retention and cancellations.
+This project analyzes customer churn data to identify factors that influence customer retention and customer loss.

-The goal is to explore customer behavior, calculate churn rates, and discover factors that may influence customer decisions.
+The goal of this analysis is to understand:
+- How many customers have left the company
+- Which customer groups have higher churn rates
+- What factors may contribute to customer churn

+## Dataset

+**Dataset:** Telco Customer Churn Dataset

+The dataset contains customer information including:
+- Customer demographics
+- Services used
+- Contract types
+- Payment methods
+- Monthly charges
+- Churn status

 ## Tools Used

+- PostgreSQL
 - SQL
+- GitHub

+## Analysis Performed

+- Data exploration
+- Data quality checks
+- Customer churn analysis
+- Churn rate analysis by:
+  - Contract type
+  - Payment method
+  - Internet service

+## Key Insights

+- Customers with month-to-month contracts have the highest churn rate.
+- Electronic check users show higher churn compared to automatic payment users.
+- Fiber optic customers have a higher churn rate compared to other internet service groups.

+## Project Structure

+Customer-Churn-Analysis
+│
+├── README.md
+├── customer_churn_analysis.sql
+└── screenshots

+# Customer Churn Analysis (SQL)

+## Project Overview

+This project analyzes customer churn data to identify factors that influence customer retention and customer loss.

+The goal of this analysis is to understand:
+- How many customers have left the company
+- Which customer groups have higher churn rates
+- What factors may contribute to customer churn

+## Dataset

+**Dataset:** Telco Customer Churn Dataset

+The dataset contains customer information including:
+- Customer demographics
+- Services used
+- Contract types
+- Payment methods
+- Monthly charges
+- Churn status

+## Tools Used

 - PostgreSQL
+- SQL
+- GitHub

 ## Analysis Performed

-- Total number of customers
-- Churn rate calculation
+- Data exploration
+- Data quality checks
-- Customer distribution by churn status
+- Customer churn analysis
-- Analysis of customer segments
-- Identification of churn patterns

-## Key SQL Concepts Used

-- SELECT statements
-- Filtering with WHERE
-- Aggregations (COUNT, AVG, SUM)
-- GROUP BY
+- Churn rate analysis by:
-- ORDER BY
+  - Contract type
-- CASE statements
+  - Payment method
-- JOIN operations
+  - Internet service

+## Key Insights

+- Customers with month-to-month contracts have the highest churn rate.
+- Electronic check users show higher churn compared to automatic payment users.
+- Fiber optic customers have a higher churn rate compared to other internet service groups.

 ## Project Structure

 Customer-Churn-Analysis
 │
 ├── README.md
+├── customer_churn_analysis.sql
-└── churn_analysis.sql
+└── screenshots

-## Business Insights

-The analysis helps understand customer behavior and provides insights that can support better retention strategies.

-## Author
+## Conclusion

-Sevinch — Junior Data Analyst
+This project demonstrates how SQL can be used to analyze customer behavior, identify churn patterns, and generate business insights.